Skip to Main Content

 Overview

-The Brooks Library includes several award winning children's books in our collection.
-Use the tab below to browse recent award winners according to category.
+The Brooks Library includes several award winning children's books in the collection.
+Use the tabs below to browse recent award winners according to category.

 Notable Children's Book Awards

-Browse through the tabs above to explore notable children's literature awards and to find recent award winning books.
+Browse through the tabs above to explore notable award winning books.

 The Amelia Bloomer Project compiles an annual list of well written and illustrated books for young readers featuring significant feminist content.
 You can find a list of recent Top Ten Amelia Bloomer Book List winners below: